- One Higher at Grade C or above, preferably in Administration, Business or English

 A Foundation Apprenticeship in any subject area will be considered equivalent as one unrelated Higher for entry to this course.
 A Foundation Apprenticeship in Business Skills will be considered as equivalent of two Highers for entry to this course – no further Higher qualifications will be required.
 A Foundation Apprenticeship in Accounting will be considered equivalent to a subject related Higher.
 The additional Higher required for entry does not require to be subject related.

-Employment opportunities are available in administrative positions across a wide range of industries.
-Prior work experience will strengthen your application for this type of work.
+Employment opportunities are common in administrative positions across a wide range of industries.
 Many go on to secure work in roles such as:

 You can apply for a place on this course by completing an online application form, which you can access using the ‘Apply Online’ button.
 Once completed, this will be received by our Admissions Team who will then process your application.